-Remnants of my childhood
+Remnants of my Childhood

-Maybe one day, we can regain our status as an industrial powerhouse.
+It’s disheartening to see these changes, and I hope that one day, we can regain our status as an industrial powerhouse.

 AK Steel Ashland Works

-Ironton, Ohio High School
+Ironton High School

-Facing mounting maintenance issues and an aging building that required renovation, the Ironton school board requested renovations of the high school in July 2001.
-The majority of Ironton voted in mid-2007 for a new building instead of renovations and passed a levy for construction.
-The building was vacated on May 27 and asbestos abatement began in August.
-Bids were opened on September 25 for selective demolition of the school, and razing of the old high school began in November.
+Facing mounting maintenance issues and an aging building that required renovation, the Ironton school board requested renovations for the high school in July 2001.
+However, in mid-2007, the majority of Ironton voters opted for a new building instead of renovations and passed a levy for construction.
+The old building was vacated on May 27, and asbestos abatement began in August.
+Bids were opened on September 25 for selective demolition of the school, and the razing of the old high school began in November.
+The new school will open in February 2010.

 Alpha Portland Cement Company